Can I travel to the US with a DUI?

-A specific document known as a United States Waiver of Inadmissibility is available for many, but not all, of the conditions that would result in inadmissibility to the United States.
+A specific document known as a United States Waiver of Inadmissibility is available for many, but not all, of the conditions that would result in inadmissibility to the United States. t is available for certain conditions that can lead to inadmissibility, such as criminal offenses, immigration violations, or health-related issues.
 These waivers are usually valid for five years and must be displayed at all times while entering the nation.

 What do customs authorities in the US say regarding DUIs and travel to the US?